-His father Earl was capably holding the fort whilst he espoused a wealth of information about the century-old building.
+His father Earl was capably holding the fort while he espoused a wealth of information about the century-old building.

-John’s pottery and porcelain ceramics were quite unique and we couldn’t resist buying a few pieces to take home.
+John’s pottery and porcelain ceramics were unique, and we couldn’t resist buying a few pieces to take home.

 Not to be confused with Crystal Castle near Byron Bay, Crystal Creek Miniatures was our last point of interest.